sumerki2020/UnlearnGuard/README.md

-# DeleteBench
+# UnlearnGuard

-**An audit that tells a deployer which PII-deletion claim they can honestly make, given who can access their model.**
+**A Threat-Model-Aware Durability Audit for PII Unlearning**

-DeleteBench trains a small model on synthetic PII "canary" secrets, applies machine unlearning, and tests whether the deletion survives realistic deployment mutations and attacker capabilities.
+UnlearnGuard trains a small model on synthetic PII "canary" secrets, applies machine unlearning, and tests whether the deletion survives realistic deployment mutations and attacker capabilities.
 Its output is a **Deletion Durability Card** (machine-readable JSON + readable Markdown) that reports, per adversary